walnutown/CodingInTheDeep/KnowledgeBase/root.md

-Knowledge Base for Concepts related questions in coding interview
+Knowledge Base for Concepts related questions in programming interview
 ===============
 ##Java
 [notes](https://docs.google.com/document/d/1msRFUdvg1z6iNmHqUUI_KVXEWLtODc2JaZH6w2o7o9k/edit?usp=sharing)

+* StringBuffer Vs StringBuilder
+  * StringBufer is synchronized, while StringBuilder is not.
+  * StringBuilder provides an API compatible with StringBuffer, but with no guarantee of synchronization.
+This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
+Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.

 ##Distributed System & Big Data